 Finally, do you plan on moving anytime soon?
 If you plan on moving in a year or less, you’ll need to pick the plan with the shortest contract.

 Picking the plan with the shortest contract will probably mean that you miss out on some of the speed features you want, but it will also protect you from paying expensive early termination fees.

 Overall, the Double Play plans are not very price competitive in comparison to the other plans.
 The cost of a Triple Play plan is not significantly higher than the Double Play plans, but they provide entirely new sets of services and also have more favorable signup bonuses.

 The catch is that the internet plans incur significantly more additional fees than the Double Play plans by virtue of including TV and digital voice services.

 Because the price of these fees varies depending on where you’re purchasing the service, it’s difficult to discern how big of a difference a few extra fees per month will make on your bill.
 Either way, the longer you keep your plan, the more the cost of the additional fees will add up.

 In summary, the Triple Play bundles are the most cost-efficient at first glance, but they may be less favorable once you take all the fees into account, especially if you do not want the digital voice or TV services that it includes.

-Overall, it’s important to remember that Frontier FiOS is the strongest in the Triple Play bundles because you get the most service for your dollar.
+Overall, it’s important to remember that Frontier Communications offers the strongest in the Triple Play bundles because you get the most service for your dollar.
 Sometimes, this may include service that you do not need, such as with digital voice.